Author: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand, 1999. Updated January 2016.

 The capillaries are small blood vessels near to the skin surface.
 For unknown reasons they sometimes become inflamed, although a true vasculitis is not seen on skin biopsy.
 Blood cells may pass through small gaps that arise between the cells, which make up the capillary walls.
 The result is petechial haemorrhages.
 These fade away depositing haemosiderin in the upper parts of the dermis.

-There are several descriptive types of capillaritis.
-They are characterised by tiny red and brown dots, described as cayenne pepper spots.
-These may group together to form a flat red patch, which becomes brown and then slowly fades away over weeks to months.
-They are often named after the dermatologist who first described them
+Capillaritis is classified according to its appearance.
+It is characterised by tiny red and brown dots, described as cayenne pepper spots.
+These may be scattered over a body region or group together to form a flat red patch, which becomes brown and then slowly fades away over weeks to months.
+The clinical descriptions are named after the dermatologist who first described them

 Schamberg disease is the most common type of capillaritis.
-Crops of red-brown flat patches with cayenne pepper spots on their borders appear for no apparent reason.
-Although most common on the lower legs, Schamberg can arise on any part of the body.
+Regular or irregular crops of red-brown flat patches with cayenne pepper spots on their borders appear for no apparent reason.
+Although most common on the lower legs, the Schamberg form of capillaritis can arise on any part of the body.
 It is usually irregularly distributed on both sides with few or many patches.
 There are no symptoms.

-This appears similar to Schamberg disease, but itches.
+Doucas-Kapetanakis eczematid-like purpura appears similar to Schamberg disease, but itches.
 Reddish-purple macules appear around the ankles and may spread up the legs.
-It can also affect trunk and upper limbs.
+Itching purpura can also affect trunk and upper limbs.
 Itching leads to scratching and lichenification.

 In this condition there are dilated capillaries as well as brown patches and cayenne spots.
-The patches gradually spread outwards.
+Annular patches gradually spread outwards and form concentric rings.

 Capillaritis has been reported to be due to khaki clothing dye and to rubber.
 It only affects skin in contact with the responsible material.